 - Click Select to add the video to your slide

-- Next, go back to the Google Doc in which you are inserting the video, and select Drawing from the Insert pull-down menu
+- Next, go back to the Google Doc that you want to insert the video into and select Drawing > New from the Insert pull-down menu

-- Paste the image of the video then click Save and Continue to place the image of the video in your Google Doc
+- Paste the image of the video then click Save and Close to place the image of the video in your Google Doc

 - Then select the image of the video, then select Link from the Insert pull-down menu in Google Docs